Hamzu24/Quantum-Computing-Power-Efficiency/README.md

+# A Modular Power Efficiency Optimiser

+## based on the below QCMet repository.
+More information will be added.<br/>

 # QCMet - Quantum Computing Metrics and Benchmarks

 ## Software repository for ["A Review and Collection of Metrics and Benchmarks for Quantum Computers: definitions, methodologies and software"](https://doi.org/10.48550/arXiv.2502.06717)

 ### Contents